firebase/genkit/docs/tool-calling.md

   async (input) => {
     // Here, we would typically make an API call or database query.
 For this
-    // example, we just return a fixed value. return "The current weather in ${input.location} is 63°F and sunny.";
+    // example, we just return a fixed value. return 'The current weather in ${input.location} is 63°F and sunny.';
   }
 );
 ```